This is an independent service. NYSERB is not affiliated with New York State, NYSERDA, or any government agency. Learn more

 NYS Clean Heat / Heat Pump Program

-Administered by: New York State Energy Research and Development Authority (NYSERDA), in partnership with utilities statewide Status: Active in 2026 Verified: May 22, 2026 against NYS Heat Pump Program, NYSERDA and CleanHeat.NY.Gov Rebate Finder
+Administered by: New York State Energy Research and Development Authority (NYSERDA), in partnership with utilities statewide Status: Active in 2026 Verified: May 27, 2026 against NYS Heat Pump Program, NYSERDA and CleanHeat.NY.Gov Rebate Finder Source quality: Primary

 What it is

 NYS Clean Heat is the main state incentive for switching to heat pumps.
 NYSERDA runs it with utility partners across New York.
-The program covers air-source heat pumps, geothermal (ground-source) systems, and heat pump water heaters.
+The program covers air-source heat pumps, geothermal (ground-source) systems, and heat pump water heaters used for residential space and water heating.

 The rebate amount depends on your utility territory.
 Con Edison territory (New York City and Westchester) publishes the highest figures: up to $35,000 for a geothermal system, and up to $10,000 for an air-source heat pump used as your primary heating source.
-Central Hudson territory has its own published tiers, which are listed on the Central Hudson Residential Rebates page.
-Long Island customers served by PSEG Long Island should check the PSEG Long Island Rebates page for their specific figures.
-Other utilities participate through the same statewide program, and you'll get the exact figure for your address from the rebate finder.
+Central Hudson has its own published tiers on the Central Hudson Residential Rebates page.
+Long Island customers should check PSEG Long Island Rebates.
+Other utilities participate through the same statewide program; you get the exact figure for your address from the rebate finder.

-One requirement is non-negotiable regardless of which utility serves you: the contractor must be certified through New York State's Clean Heat program.
-An uncertified installer means no rebate.
-The rebate finder at cleanheat.ny.gov will also return a list of certified contractors for your area.
+One requirement holds regardless of which utility serves you: the contractor must be certified through NYS Clean Heat.
+An uncertified installer means no rebate, no exceptions.
+The rebate finder at cleanheat.ny.gov also returns a list of certified contractors for your area.

 Who qualifies